nasa/isaac/pano/README.md

     extra_stitch_args: ''
 ```

 Ideally, the `config_panos.py` script will set all the config fields correctly, but it is not especially smart and could get fooled in some situations.
 It fills many of the later fields by attempting to parse the `bag_path`.
-You can help it by renaming your bags to filenames that follow the conventions in the example.
-If it fails to auto-configure a field, its value will be set to `null`.
+If you want its auto-configure to work better, you can rename your bags in advance to filenames that follow the conventions in the example.
+If a field is not detected, its value will be set to `null`.

 Here's what to check in the config file:
 - Each entry in the `scenes` list defines a single panorama to stitch.
 All of your panoramas should appear in the list.
 - The header line for each panorama defines its `scene_id`.
 This id is normally not important, but it does control the name of the output subfolder for that panorama, as well as its scene id in the Pannellum tour.
 If you find a meaningful id helpful for debugging, you can set it to whatever you like, as long as every panorama has a unique id.
 - The `bag_path` and `images_dir` fields should contain valid paths that specify the location of the input data for that panorama.
-They should match, in that the SciCam image timestamps in the bag should correspond to SciCam images in the folder.
+They should match, in that all of the SciCam image timestamps in the bag should refer to SciCam images in the folder.
 - The `robot` field should correctly specify the robot that collected the panorama.
 This field is used to look up the correct SciCam lens calibration parameters to use during stitching.
 - The `activity`, `module`, and `bay` fields don't affect the stitching step but should be filled in correctly because they are displayed to users in the final output tour.
-- The `extra_stitch_args` field provides a way for advanced users to modify the stitching parameters on a per-panorama basis.
-It would typically be used for debugging and tuning when the stitching process fails.
+- The `extra_stitch_args` field provides a way for advanced users to pass extra options to the `stitch_panorama.py` script on a per-panorama basis.
+It would typically be used for debugging and tuning when the stitching process fails or produces a low-quality result.

 ### Stitch the panoramas